 - 1 tsp mixed spice

-- 1/8 tsp vanilla bean powder or extract
+- 1/8 tsp vanilla extract or vanilla bean powder

 - 1 orange, zest only